mzattera/v4j/docs/007/index.md

 ## Slot 3

-Gallows in slot 3 behave very similarly; they might be preceded by 'o', 'y', 'l' and are followed by a pedestal, an 'e' sequence, or  'o' and 'a' in slot 8.
+Gallows in slot 3 behave very similarly; they are followed by a pedestal, an 'e' sequence, or  'o' and 'a' in slot 8.
-'k' also link to the ending 'y' in slot 11, while 'p' links to 'd' in slot 7; these links are less marked though:
+'k' also links, more weakly, to the ending 'y' in slot 11.

 ![3_gallows](images/3_gallows.PNG)